A woman sits and smiles as she looks down at her laptop screen.

 Ever open an email from a familiar company that looks suspicious?
 Maybe it’s full of typos or the email domain doesn’t match the supposed sender.
 Details like this are good reasons to think twice about clicking any links in the email.

-As the California Department of Justice warns, even though an email may claim to be from a reputable organization, “scam artists ‘phish’ for victims by pretending to be banks, stores or government agencies.”
+The Federal Bureau of Investigation (FBI) warns that an email may look to be from a reputable business, but identity thieves pretend to be banks, stores, and businesses.
 Responding to emails like this, or downloading their attachments, could put you at risk for identity theft.
 When in doubt, delete.

 Identity theft scams on social media